pubkey/rxdb/docs/RxDatabase.md

 ## Creation

-The database is created by the asynchronous `.create()` function of the main RxDB module.
+The database is created by the asynchronous .create()-function of the main RxDB-module.
 It has the following 4 parameters.

 ```javascript
 const db = await RxDB.create({